 Is Your Dizziness a Symptom of Something More Serious?

 Dizziness is often more of an inconvenience than a major concern.
-However, there are some times when medical attention is needed.
+However, there are times when medical attention is a must.
 If you have any of these symptoms, you should seek medical assistance:

 - Chest pain – Dizziness can indicate a cardiac event.